Falcon Hunting in Dubai in 1991, Documentary Photography

 One of the exercises involved training the falcon to pursue moving prey.
 One of the handlers drove a 4x4 with a pigeon in hand, while another prepared the bird.

-The vehicle moved across the desert, with the falcon following at a distance.
+The vehicle moved across the desert while the falcon followed overhead.
 At the chosen moment, the pigeon was released, triggering the bird’s attack.
 The entire sequence happened very quickly.
-It required anticipating movements, understanding what was about to happen, and working fast with film photography equipment.
+It required anticipating movements, understanding what was about to happen, and reacting quickly with film cameras.

 Other images also show exercises involving bustards, used to train the birds in conditions closer to actual hunting.